siriusastrebe/jsynchronous/README.md

 There are limits to using a reactive data structure like jsynchronous to manage bi-directional requests to change data.
 Even something as simple as an increment coming from multiple clients simultaneously might get lost in a last-write-wins heuristic because i++ looks the same as i=constant in the eyes of a getter/setter.
 Some data types may need more expressive operations than 'set' and 'delete'.
 Operational transforms need to be application, intent, and data-type specific to handle merge-conflicts, even server-><-client conflicts are easier to reason through an API than through a reactive data structure.

+# Support Jsynchronous

+Want to help out?
+Consider [donating](https://github.com/sponsors/siriusastrebe), all proceeds go towards development of jsynchronous.

+[Reach out](http://www.asksiri.us/) if you would like to contribute code to this open source project.